emanuelefavero/ecommerce-sanity-stripe/README.md

 ## Deploy Sanity Studio

-- run `sanity deploy` to deploy the Sanity Studio to the cloud
+- `cd` into the `sanity-ecommerce` folder and run `sanity deploy` to deploy the Sanity Studio to the cloud
 - choose a name for your Studio hostname (e.g. `emanuelefavero-ecommerce`)
 - share the link with your team members or clients